bulkassi/nextjs-summarise-app/README.md

 In summarization pipeline, [this model](https://huggingface.co/2KKLabs/Lacia_sum_small_v1) for transcribing an audio track retrieved from a video.

-If you want to run the application in dev mode:
 To launch Next.js dev server run
 ```
 npm run dev